miguelfdez99/MyOutlet/docs/db.md

 ![](./img/lt3.png)

 The tests are for 300 clients over 30 seconds, we can see that the results are not bad considering that the MongoDB cluster it's on Virginia.
-The more data it has to get the more time it takes so makes sense.
+The more data it has to get the more time it takes, so makes sense.